Analysis of Biodiesel Options

 Purpose and Objective

-The overall objective of this annex was to provide a better picture for the IEA-AMF of where the biodiesel industry is going in the future – how technical barriers will be overcome, what bio-derived fuels will replace significant quantities of diesel fuel, what will be the feedstocks for those fuels, and what will be the processes by which the fuels will be made.
+The overall objective of this task was to provide a better picture for the IEA-AMF of where the biodiesel industry is going in the future – how technical barriers will be overcome, what bio-derived fuels will replace significant quantities of diesel fuel, what will be the feedstocks for those fuels, and what will be the processes by which the fuels will be made.
 The potential of different biodiesel options will be linked to end-use aspects.